Evie Peck

-Evie Peck is an actress and producer who has guest starred in several popular television shows such as Friends and Buffy the Vampire Slayer.
+Evie Peck is an actress and producer who has guest starred in several television shows such as Friends and Buffy the Vampire Slayer.
 She produced and starred in the independent film Memron in 2004.
-Evie was a member of Tim Robbins' Theater Company, The Actors' Gang, for over a decade.
+Peck was a member of Tim Robbins' Theater Company, The Actors' Gang, for over a decade.
 She has performed in many live shows with Tenacious D as well as in the Tenacious D feature film, The Pick of Destiny.
-She lives in Los Angeles, California.